-10 Steps to the Perfect Serve
+10 Steps To The Perfect Tennis Serve

 Here you are, searching online to try to figure out how to improve your serve, but you’re seeing the same information again and again.

-What you see is really more surface level stuff and leaves you with a serve that is:
+What you see is really more surface-level stuff and leaves you with a serve that is:

 1. Lacking Power